 Trauma, Contusion, Broken Bone and Bone Healing with HerbsSean

 Today I am going to get into some trauma and first aid herbal application, something a bit tougher to find online.
-I am going to talk about 2 sets of herbs to use internally for trauma, contusions and bruising and then broken bones or partially torn ligaments/tendons.
+I am going to talk about 2 sets of herbs to use internally for trauma, contusions and bruising and then broken bones healing or partially torn ligaments/tendons.

 Trauma is a generic term to refer to direct or second hand damage to a part of the body.
 Contusions are basically bruises, so basically what we are covering is most injuries not including bleeding.
 Basically at the time of trauma several things happen.
 Because of the damage to your body your body has several actions that include swelling, histamine, and of course pain.
 In trauma herbology we basically recognize the main problem here as stasis, in other wards there is a blockage and back up here.
 The backup is causing swelling and the blockage is now stopping new and fresh blood from getting to the area to heal!
 This is basically why we look to apply heat as soon as possible with little ice application.

 Here are some herbs we might combine to take internally:

 Ru Xiang / Frankincense & Mo Yao / Myrrh.
 These 2 resins are placed here together because these 2 are rarely NOT used separately.
 In this case we are defiantly using BOTH of these resin herbs together.
 These herbs together an effect that moves out old blood brings in new blood, and can heal and generate flesh.

 San Leng / Spargani Rhizome.
 San Leng is one of the most powerful herbs in the book to move blood.
 This is one of the more important treatment principles, therefore another great herb to think about.